portworx/px-docs/scheduler/docker/docker-plugin.md

 * TOC
 {:toc}

-To install and configure PX via the Docker Plugin CLI, use the command-line steps in this section.
+To install and configure PX as a Docker Plugin, use the command-line steps in this section.

 >**Important:**<br/>PX stores configuration metadata in a KVDB (key/value store), such as Etcd or Consul.
 If you have an existing KVDB, you may use that.
 If you want to set one up, see the [etcd example](/run-etcd.md) for PX